Has Spencer Dinwiddie Got a Deal for You

 During his first season in Detroit, Dinwiddie purchased a spec home, where he planned to live throughout what he imagined would be a lengthy Pistons tenure.
 To afford the property, he took out a mortgage against future earnings.
 The real estate market was considered a safer bet than crypto, but it, too, carried some risk.

-"I wanted him to get more of a solid foundation and money in the bank so to speak before he started getting debt on a house or taking risky investments," says Boyle, who formerly worked as an investment advisor at what is now RBC Wealth Management.
+"I wanted him to get more of a solid foundation and money in the bank so to speak before he started getting debt on a house or taking risky investments," says Boyle, who formerly worked as an investment adviser at what is now RBC Wealth Management.
 "Not that I didn't believe in him," he continues, "but you have to get lucky, especially when you're a guy like Spencer—off an ACL, drafted in the second round.
 But Spencer is his own man."

 After two years in Detroit, Dinwiddie was traded to Chicago, where he bought another home.
 Within the next four months, he was waived twice by the Bulls.